Looking for Thunderbolt 3 device? Click here.

 Multiple channel configurations provide optimum application flexibility

 The RCEI-830A supports up to 32 ARINC 429 channels, (16 receivers and 16 transmitters), and is available in various ARINC 429 channel counts.
 Configurations with ARINC 717 provide support for both ARINC 717 HBP (Harvard Bi-Phase) and BPRZ (Bi-Polar Return to Zero) across a range of bit rate/sub-frame combinations.
 Optional support includes avionics discrete I/O, and IRIG time synchronization.
 Various bus adapter configurations are also available, supporting PCI, PCI Express®, and CompactPCI platforms.

 Software tools minimize integration effort, shorten time to implementation

 Abaco Systems’ software tools and solutions significantly reduce the time required to integrate ARINC 429 and other avionics protocols into an application.
-Included with the RCEI-830A is Abaco Systems’ flexible, high-level API support for Microsoft Windows® 7, 8, 8.1, 10, Server 2012 R1/R2, Vista, XP, VxWorks®, Linux Kernel Versions 2.6 and 3.x, and Integrity operating systems.
-This powerful API supports multiple cards, and is compatible with Abaco Systems' API support on PCI, PCI Express®, PC/104-Plus, Express Card, CompactPCI/PXI, and XMC platforms.
+Included with the RCEI-830A is Abaco Systems’ flexible, high-level API support for (32-bit/64-bit) Microsoft Windows® 7, 8, 8.1, 10, Server 2012 R1/R2, Server 2008 R2, 32-bit XP, VxWorks®, Linux Kernel Versions 2.6, 3.x, and 4.x, and Integrity operating systems.
+This powerful API supports multiple cards, and is compatible with Abaco Systems' API support on PCI, PCI Express®, Mini-PCIe, PC/104-Plus, Express Card, CompactPCI/PXI, and XMC platforms.
 Support for BusTools/ARINC, our flexible, Windows-based GUI Bus Analyzer, LabVIEW and LabVIEW Real-Time is optionally available.